Julie Roberts Finds Her Place in the Sun

 It makes me stronger

-The years of struggle — and of rising to the challenges her life has thrown her — have paid off big.
-In October 2013 Roberts released her fourth, career-defining album, Good Wine and Bad Decisions, on the legendary Sun Records, home to Johnny Cash, Jerry Lee Lewis, Roy Orbison and, of course, the early Elvis.
+Then in the fall of 2013, Roberts released her fourth, career-defining album, Good Wine and Bad Decisions, on the legendary Sun Records label, home to Johnny Cash, Jerry Lee Lewis, Roy Orbison and the early Elvis.

-“I feel like I’ve finally found a place to be,” she says.
-“Where my music really fits.
-I’m really excited about that.
-It doesn’t seem real in a way.
-Maybe when I see the actual record with the Sun label on it.”
+“I felt like I’d finally found a place to be,” she says, “where my music really fit.
+I was truly excited about that.
+It didn’t seem real in a way until I actually saw my album with the Sun label on it.”
 The album and her full scale tour debuted in New York City at the renowned Joe’s Pub.

-Roberts, who has shared her experiences living with MS at a number of Society-sponsored events to help build awareness about the disease, surpassed her pre-order goal through her partners at Pledge Music, and gave 5% of everything she brought in until the official release day of Oct 29 to the Society to support research and programs that help people living with MS move their lives forward.
+Roberts who has shared her MS experiences at a number of Society sponsored events to help build awareness about the disease, surpassed her pre-order goal through her partners at Pledge Music, and gave 5% of everything she brought in until the official release date of October 29 to the Society to support research and programs that help people living with MS move their lives forward.